alxhill/workify/README.md

 # Workify for Chrome

-Workify is a productivity toolkit for chrome.
+Workify is a productivity toolkit for Chrome.

 It delays access to unproductive sites and shows you a list of things you should be doing.
 It will also allow you to permanently block sites, and will later track how long you spend on unproductive sites, warning you every 30 minutes or so.